Non-Markovian Noise Suppression Simplified through Channel Representation: Introduction

-In this work, we present a simple yet surprisingly general and effective solution: a mapping between non-Markovian quantum dynamics and quantum channels, which we call the Choi channel representation.
-This representation facilitates the direct application of error suppression techniques developed for Markovian noise to non-Markovian scenarios, as demonstrated through several examples.
+In this work, we present a simple yet surprisingly general and effective solution: a mapping between non-Markovian quantum dynamics and quantum channels, which we call the \emph{Choi channel} representation.
+While the Choi \emph{channel} can in principle be further converted to the standard Choi \emph{state} representation of a non-Markovian process~\cite{chiribella2008circuit}, there is no reason to do that since our channel representation is much more natural for studying noise-suppression protocols, given that these protocols are usually constructed to act directly on noise channels, not the Choi state representation of them.
+By applying existing channel-level error-suppression protocols directly in the Choi-channel picture, we can then translate the resulting protocols back to the non-Markovian circuit picture to obtain new protocols for tackling non-Markovian noise, which is shown in Fig.~\ref{fig:overview} and demonstrated through several examples later in this paper.
+Moreover, when a channel-level protocol can be translated back to the circuit picture, the error suppression performance and complexity of the resulting non-Markovian noise-suppression protocol is inherited directly from that of the corresponding channel-level protocol, without requiring a separate analysis.
 We begin by developing the $\chi$-matrix representation and Pauli twirling protocol for non-Markovian noise, showing that Pauli twirling can eliminate the quantum temporal correlation in arbitrary non-Markovian quantum dynamics.
 Then, using Choi channels, we manage to construct explicit protocols for performing probabilistic error cancellation and purification-based QEM on general non-Markovian noise~\cite{temmeErrorMitigationShortDepth2017,endoPracticalQuantumError2018,hugginsVirtualDistillationQuantum2021,koczorExponentialErrorSuppression2021,liu2024virtualchannelpurification}.
-All of these examples have demonstrated the simplicity and effectiveness of using Choi channels to directly import Markovian noise suppression techniques for tackling non-Markovian noise, thereby opening up a broad spectrum of new possibilities for addressing non-Markovian noises.
+All of these examples have demonstrated the simplicity and effectiveness of using Choi channels to directly import channel noise suppression techniques for tackling non-Markovian noise, thereby opening up a broad spectrum of new possibilities for addressing non-Markovian noises.

-\section{Choi Channel}
+\section{Choi channel}

 No quantum system operates in complete isolation.
 In a quantum computer, repeated interactions with the environment generate temporal quantum correlations, giving rise to non-Markovian noise that poses significant challenges to reliable information processing.
 The dynamics of such noise are inherently complex.
 In general, a single time slice of such noise cannot be adequately described by a quantum channel or even by more general linear maps~\cite{PhysRevLett.73.1060,PhysRevLett.75.3020,PhysRevLett.75.3021}.
 We can model a noisy circuit using \cref{fig:choi_channel}(a) where layers of gates, denoted as $\mathcal{U}_i$, are interlaced by layers of noisy interactions, denoted as $\mathcal{E}_i$.
 In general, these interactions $\mathcal{E}_i$ can be connected through the environment and thus can be quantumly correlated over time.
 We will denote the entire non-Markovian quantum dynamics as $\mathscr{E}$, which can be mapped to a quantum channel $\mathcal{C}_{\mathscr{E}}$ by shifting the input and output wires of the $i$-th time step to the $i$-th auxiliary register as shown in \cref{fig:choi_channel}(b).
 We will call this the \emph{Choi channel} of the non-Markovian quantum dynamics.